 Wow, what a shift show that was.

-All right, the president is speaking about Roger Stone and his sentence, which, by the way, this if there's been a case that screams out an injustice, a double standard in our justice system, a dual justice system, no equal application of our laws, uh, no equal justice under the law, and the need for a new trial because you got a biased jury for person that had commented specifically against Stone, we now know before the the trial.
+All right, the president is speaking about Roger Stone and his sentence, which, by the way, if ever there's been a case that screams out an injustice, a double standard in our justice system, a dual justice system, no equal application of our laws, no equal justice under the law, and the need for a new trial because you got a biased jury for person that had commented specifically against Stone, we now know before the trial.

 Wow, it's this one.